WSU-kduncan/cs2900-Natrix1998/Project2/README.md

   - Sidenote: docker says `-t` "allocates a pseudo-tty" and since tty is an abbreviation for TeleTYpewriter (somehow) it's definitely just an "open a terminal" command.
   - If you use `-t` without `-i` you can see what the container is doing but you can't input any commands via the terminal.
 `$ sudo docker exec CONTAINERNAME COMMAND` will execute the given command in the selected **running** container.
 This could be useful for configuring settings, weekly maintenance jobs, etc.
 ## Podman
+Podman is also very similar to docker in when it comes to running containers.
+Simply use `$ sudo podman run CONTAINERNAME` to run a container.
+You can use `$ sudo podman container init CONTAINERNAME` to initialize a container.
+Initializing a container performs all tasks necessary for starting the container (mounting filesystems, creating an OCI spec, initializing the container network) but does not start the container.
+Source: https://docs.podman.io/en/latest/markdown/podman-init.1.html
 # Logs and Status

 ## Docker